Moonix1/OSVM/osvm-lib/README.md

-# OSVM
+# OSVM-LIB
-Register and Stack based VM
+Register and Stack based VM library for rust
 ### WARNING: OPTIMIZATIONS NOT INCLUDED!!!!!! yet